sdobrer2005/Example-in-SAS/Documents/Variance.md

 For this reason, the Satterthwaite (Welch) approach is often preferred in applied analyses because it does not require the assumption of equal variances and provides reliable inference under variance heterogeneity.

 ---
+## Note

+Please note that t-test will automatically produce the normal and kernel density plots as well as QQ-plot.
+You can decide if you would like to run normality test independently using normality procedure or use the output from the T-test plots.

+---
 ## Summary

 Equality of variance assessment is an important component of independent sample t-test diagnostics.
 SAS automatically provides both pooled and Welch t-test results, allowing investigators to select the most appropriate method based on the variance assessment.
 In many practical applications, the Welch t-test provides a robust alternative when variances differ across groups.